ygt-mikekchar/agnostic/README.md

 The Solarized colour palette also uses colour 8 as a kind of highlighted background colour.
 In order to maintain compatibility, Agnostic makes 8 a highlighted background colour and 7 a highlighted foreground colour.
-It never uses bold for those colours.
+It (almost) never uses bold for those colours.

 Here are the general rules: